David L Owen, Owner of Owen Funeral Homes

 Genene joined the staff of Owen Funeral Home in 1996 as their Bereavement Services Specialist.
 Although a native of Louisville, she previously coordinated the bereavement program for Hospice of Hope in Maysville, Kentucky.
 Genene holds a B. S. in Educational Psychology from the University of Louisville and a Master's of Divinity in Pastoral Care and Counseling from the Southern Baptist Theological Seminary.
 She is ordained as a minister and is also a Licensed Kentucky Pastoral Counselor.
 She also is Certified in Thanatology through the Association of Death Education and Counseling and approved as an ACPE Psychotherapist member with the Association for Clinical Pastoral Education.

 Genene provides a variety of bereavement services to Owen families.
 She finds companioning the bereaved through the different aspects of their particular grief journey fulfilling and meaningful.

 Genene is married to Michael Nisbet of Logan, West Virginia.
 They have two lovely children, a son Richard and a daughter Olivia.
 Genene is very proud of her family and enjoys spending time with them.

 Kyle O’Bryan is a licensed funeral director and embalmer with over 15 years of experience in the field.
-He came to Owen Funeral Home as an Assistant Manager from Highlands Funeral Home, where he worked 11 years.
+He came to Owen Funeral Home from Highlands Funeral Home, where he worked 11 years.